Tiling the integer lattice with translated sublattices

-Note that equation \eqref{mainres} is a basic relation between roots of unity, with rational coefficients.
-Indeed, the $1$-dimensional case has been extensively studied using vanishing sums of roots of unity over the rationals.
+Note that equation \eqref{eq:mainresintro} is a basic relation between roots of unity, with rational coefficients.
+Indeed, $1$-dimensional lattice tilings have been extensively studied using vanishing sums of roots of unity over the rationals.
 In dimension $1$, a lattice tiling is also known in the literature as a Disjoint Covering System (DCS).
-Paul Erd{\H{o}}s initiated the study of covering systems in general (which means that the arithmetic progressions may not necessarily be disjoint, see \cite{Erd}), and Erd{\H{o}}s credits the beautiful proof of the translation property that we have defined above, for dimension $1$, to an unpublished paper by Mirsky and Newman, and independently to an unpublished paper of Davenport and Rado.
-Many interesting papers have since been written about the $1$-dimensional case of lattice tilings, and for more background, including some fascinating results on vanishing sums of roots of unity, the reader may refer to \cite{DCS2}, \cite{DCS3}, \cite{BS1}, \cite{Redei}, \cite{Schinzel}, \cite{Znam}.
+Paul Erd{\H{o}}s initiated the study of covering systems in general (which means that the arithmetic progressions may not necessarily be disjoint, see \cite{Erd}), and Erd{\H{o}}s credits the beautiful proof of the translational property, in dimension $1$, to an unpublished paper by Mirsky and Newman, and independently to an unpublished paper of Davenport and Rado.
+Many interesting papers have since been written about the $1$-dimensional case of lattice tilings, and for more background, including some fascinating results on vanishing sums of roots of unity, the reader may refer to \cite{DCS2}, \cite{DCS3}, \cite{BS1}, \cite{Redei}, \cite{Schinzel}, \cite{Sun1}, \cite{Znam}.

-There was a related question in the context of a general finite nilpotent group $G$.
-Suppose that such a group $G$ is partitioned into some cosets of some of its subgroups.
-Then the conjecture, known as the Herzog-Schonheim conjecture, was that at least two of the cosets must have the same index.
-The Herzog-Schonheim conjecture was solved in 1986, in the paper \cite{Herzog-SchonheimConj}.
+There is a related question in the context of a general group $G$.
+Suppose that $G$ is partitioned into some cosets of some of its subgroups.
+Then the conjecture, known as the Herzog-Sch\"{o}nheim conjecture, says that at least two of the cosets must have the same index.
+The Herzog-Sch\"{o}nheim conjecture was solved for finite nilpotent groups in 1986, in the paper \cite{Herzog-SchonheimConj}.